To begin understanding why I was alone in Poland, please start with the previous post “Back to U.S.S.R.”, a story of pain, betrayal, and Belarus.

 I disembarked the plane in Warsaw after a 9-hour flight, my backpack pressing heavily against my back, my crumpled itinerary sheet in hand.
 I stood in the airport, crowds of people rushing around me.
 I was alone.
 I was going to stay here alone for a full week, until my flight to Tbilisi where I would join Victor and his family.
 I exhaled and looked around.
 I had no idea where to go.
 It has always been easy – just follow Victor out of the airport.
 Follow him to the bus/metro/taxi that he already pre-planned.
 Follow him around the entire country, occasionally pointing at things and asking, “What’s that?”
-I had no one to follow, to one to talk to, no one to answer my innumerable questions.
+I had no one to follow, no one to talk to, no one to answer my innumerable questions.

 I was sort of prepared for this.
-I had planned out my trip – 3 days in Warsaw, 3 days in Krakow, 2 days in Gdansk.
+I had planned out my trip – 3 days in Warsaw, 3 days in Krakow, and 2 days in Gdansk.
 I had a guidebook and maps and hours of extensive research done before the trip.
 None of it was making me feel any better.
 I took a deep breath and tried to make sense of my itinerary.

 Step 1.
 Change dollars into zloty and figure out where to buy a bus pass.